anoushk1234/fast-merkle-tree/README.md

 a subjective preference and code that is generally considered awful.(like putting everything in one lib.rs or over abstraction).

 ### Algorithmic Improvements
 1. Since the leaves are pre-filled with defaults, when inserting we can't simply push the hash of the data so the naive approach is to loop until you find a default value and replace it.
 However this is O(n!) so instead I made the tree to save the current index it should add the leaf at and this helps keep track of which index to replace the leaf.
-This makes the efficiency closer to O(1) and resulted in a mean time ~800 micro secs faster.
+This resulted in a mean time ~800 micro secs faster.

     <figure>
     <img src="images/1-before.png" alt="Before">